tanepiper/obsidian-garden/⏰ ToDo List.md

 ---
 type: dashboard
-description: The todo list dashboard
+description: A dashboard containing all todo lists
 ---
 ## Todo Tasks
 This dashboard contains all of your current todo lists where the file is tagged with `#todo-list`.